 - Was anonymized to reduce the possibility of exposing potential information about power system operational vulnerabilities.

-The projects are coming to completion with their final reports below along with links to some of the publications supported through this research and related presentations.
-After the completion of the projects, a meta report will be uploaded to this page that summarizes the key findings across the projects.
+See the completed projects and final reports below, links to publications supported through this research, and other related presentations.
+PNNL conducted a meta-analysis of the projects and created a report that summarizes the key findings across the projects.

 Table of Awardees